Perelman Performing Arts Center

 The Perelman has been envisaged as a global center for the creation and exchange of art, ideas and culture.

-The Perelman’s leadership envisages a global center for the creation and exchange of art, ideas, and culture.
+The Perelman’s leadership envisioned a global center for the creation and exchange of art, ideas, and culture.
 The ambition is for an institution that will produce and present new work, primarily by New York and US artists, often in collaboration with artists, companies and institutions in other parts of the world.
 The center will premiere works of theatre, dance, music, and opera, including productions that span multiple disciplines.

 The technical capacity of the new building is of paramount importance.

 Adjacent to the iconic memorial, Transit Hub “The Oculus”, and Tower One, the building includes three performance venues, seating 499, 250 and 99.
-Flexibility is at the core of the scheme, but each space will be imbued with character from within, ensuring they will accommodate a multitude of art forms; intimate theatre, contemporary dance, small scale opera, cinema, and immersive events as well as seated and standing concerts.
+Flexibility is at the core of the scheme, but each space is imbued with character from within, ensuring they will accommodate a multitude of art forms; intimate theatre, contemporary dance, small scale opera, cinema, and immersive events as well as seated and standing concerts.

 The technical capacity of the new building is of paramount importance, not only to expand the potential audience of performances (via high-definition broadcast and streaming) nationally and internationally, but also to facilitate the creation of distinctly 21st Century art: collaborations, in real time, between performers in New York and, say, Beijing and Sydney.